Fibromyalgia Service Dog: How It Works and How to Get One

 Get PSD Letter Now

-Service Dogs vs. Emotional Support Animals vs. Therapy Animals for Fibromyalgia
+Service Dogs vs. Emotional Support Animals vs. Therapy Dogs

 Understanding the differences between types of assistance animals can help you choose the one that best fits your needs.
 Service dogs, ESAs, and therapy dogs each have unique roles.
 However, they differ in training, purpose, and legal rights.